0nix/ggj21/twine/ending1.md

 S.2: What for?

-S.1: I'm writing a memo to the boys in the box to increase their rate of first time approvals at least 5%.
+S.1: I'm writing a memo to the boys in the box to increase their rate of first time approvals at least five percent.
 I'm getting tired of having to explain myself to Mielke's genital remorae.

 S.2: That's not something I wanted to picture in my mind, thank you Mister Bentham.
 And don't forget, get rid of the prisoners in 17J and 17N.

-S.1: It is my endless pleasure Mr. Hobbes.
+S.1: It is my endless pleasure Mister Hobbes.
 And thank you, I was forgetting that.
 I guess I had yesterday's Neues lying on my desk.
-For a moment I thought we were doubling down on our celebration of our victory of the criminal element.
+For a moment I thought we were doubling down on our celebration of our victory over the criminal element.

 S.2: Honestly, Mister Bentham, if Miss Lamarr did not bring you your three meals a day I think you'd starve to death.

 S.1: I resent that Mister Hobbes, but then again...
 I don't think you're wrong.

-S.2: Would not be the first time my dear friend.
+S.2: Would not be the first time, dear friend.
 It won't be the only thing you're forgetting today.
 Today, we celebrate!

 S.1: Ah yes.
 A Toast to the success of Division IX, and its efforts to protect and keep the safety of this wonderful Titanic!
 To Operation Panopticon!

 S.2: Aaaah, Mister Bentham.
 I'm afraid that I will have to report you for speaking anti-citizen ideas.
 I think you should expect a nice warm squad of people ready to fill every nook and cranny of your soft, shitty body with summons to appear in--

 S.1: Who are they going to tell?
 Division IX?
 The Politburo?
 Let them hear it, whoever them is...
-They know the end is coming, and you can't pull the wool over the eyes of everyone.
+They know the end is coming, and you can't pull the wool over everyone's eyes.
 You can try, sure, but it's not working anymore.
+I don't think it ever did.

 S.2: You mean you believe the rumors about Gorbachev?